percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/faq.rst

 =================================================

-This usually happens when database being backed up contains large amount of files and |Percona XtraBackup| can't open all of them to create a successful backup.
-In order to avoid this error the operating system should be configured appropriately so that |Percona XtraBackup| can open all its files.
+This usually happens when database being backed up contains large amount of files and |percona-xtrabackup| can't open all of them to create a successful backup.
+In order to avoid this error the operating system should be configured appropriately so that |percona-xtrabackup| can open all its files.
 On Linux, this can be done with the ``ulimit`` command for specific backup session or by editing the :file:`/etc/security/limits.conf` to change it globally (**NOTE**: the maximum possible value that can be set up is ``1048576`` which is a